DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 The tick injects saliva containing alpha-gal into the skin of its victim.
 Sensitisation to alpha-gal is associated with the development of specific IgE antibodies to the carbohydrate.
 The component of alpha-gal that causes sensitisation is not known .

 The symptoms of the subsequent reaction to red meat are typical of most food allergies, except that the reaction is delayed by several hours and the antigen is a carbohydrate in the meat rather than a protein.
 More severe reactions can occur in people exposed to multiple tick bites.

 Red meat is defined as all meats obtained from mammals and includes beef, pork, and lamb.
 The meat is red because of the high concentrations of myoglobin, a protein that transports oxygen to the muscles.
-Meat obtained from birds, such as chicken or turkey, is white meat and does not generate an allergic response due to the lack of alpha-gal.
+Meat obtained from birds, such as chicken or turkey, is white meat and lacks alpha-gal so does not generate an allergic response.

 Other substances can cause the same allergic response, including:

 The delayed allergic reaction that follows is typical of food allergy, except that symptoms begin 3–8 hours after ingestion of red meat, whereas other food allergies occur within minutes of exposure to the allergen .

 On rare occasions, anaphylaxis can occur.